-In the world of Nobel laureates, October is awards month.
-Born 155 years ago, Austen Chamberlain is (so far) the only Cordwainer to have been so honoured.
+In the world of Nobel laureates, October is awards month and Austen Chamberlain (1863-1937) is (so far) the only Cordwainer to have been so honoured.

 Established in 1901, Nobel prizes reward distinguished scientists, writers and humanitarians from around the globe who have worked ‘for the greatest benefit of mankind’.
 They are widely regarded as the ultimate accolade – nothing really beats a Nobel prize in terms of sheer prestige.